binaryphile/fluentfp/fluent/README.md

 ## Comparison with Other Libraries

 Below is a comparison of fluent with the collection operations of other popular FP libraries in Go.
-See [../examples/comparison/main.go](../examples/comparison/main.go) for details.
+See [../examples/comparison/main.go](../examples/comparison/main.go) for examples with nine other libraries.

 | Library                                                     | Github Stars\* | Type-Safe | Concise | Method Exprs | Fluent |
 | ----------------------------------------------------------- | -------------- | --------- | ------- | ------------ | ------ |